NETWAYS/gitlab-training/day1/04_Commits/02_Commits.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Commit Changes

 * Objective:
- * Add/modify files and commit your changes
+ * Modify files and commit your changes
 * Steps:
- * Add/modify file
+ * Modify README.md
  * Add the change to the changing index
- * Commit the change to your Git history
+ * Commit the change to your Git history with `git commit -v README.md`
 * Next steps:
  * Use `git log` to verify the history